-- 3. This line loads the resource bundle for the adapter. - 4.
+- 1. These lines list the keys to the messages from the adapter's resource bundle.
+The resource bundle stores messages used by the Log4J logger and exceptions thrown in the adapter. - 2.
+This line creates a Log4J logger. - 3.
+This line loads the resource bundle for the adapter. - 4.
 The initialize() method is called just after the adapter is loaded.
 The properties passed to the initialize() method, props, are the adapter properties that the iSF server module has read from the is2.properties file.
-See "Setting the Adapter Properties" on page 391 for more - 5.
+See "Setting the Adapter Properties" on page 387 for more - See "Setting the Adapter Properties" on page 387 for more details. - 5.
 The close() method is called to shut down the adapter.
 This gives you an opportunity to clean up and free resources used by the adapter. - 6.
 This variant of the IS2Adapter.authenticate() method is called whenever an iSF client calls AuthManager.authenticate() with username and password parameters.
-In this simple demonstration implementation, the authenticate() method recognizes only one user, test_user, with password, test password. - 7.
+In this simple demonstration implementation, the authenticate() method recognizes only one user, test_user, with password, test_password. - 7.
 This line calls a Log4J method in order to log a localized and parametrized message to indicate that the authenticate method has been called with the specified username and password values.
 Since all the keys in the resource bundle begin with the adapter name, the adapter name is prepended to the key.
 The 17dlog() method is used because it automatically searches the resource beundle which was set previously by the loggers setResourceBundle() method. - 8.
-If authentication is successful; that is, if the name and password passed in match test_user and test_password, the getAuthorizationInfo() method is called to obtain an AuthenticatedPrincipal object populated with all of the user's realms and role - 9.
-If authentication fails, an IS2AdapterException is raised with minor code IS2AdapterException.WRONG_NAME_PASSWORD.
+If authentication is successful; that is, if the name and password passed in match test_user and test_password, the getAuthorizationInfo() method is called to obtain an AuthenticatedPrincipal object populated with all of the user's realms and role - If authentication fails, an IS2AdapterException is raised with minor code IS2AdapterException.WRONG_NAME_PASSWORD.
 The resource bundle is passed to the exception as it accesses the exception message from the bundle using the key, ExampleAdapter.wrongUsernamePassword. - 10.
 This variant of the IS2Adapter.authenticate() method is called whenever an iSF client calls AuthManager.authenticate() with realm name, username and password parameters.
 This method differs from the preceding username/password authenticate() method in that only the authorization data for the specified realm and the global realm are included in the return value. - 11.
 If authentication is successful, the getAuthorizationInfo() method is called to obtain an AuthenticatedPrincipal object populated with the authorization data from the specified realm and the global realm. - 12.
 This variant of the IS2Adapter.authenticate() method is called whenever an iSF client calls AuthManager.authenticate() with an X.509 certificate parameter.